-continues to provide comprehensive care for orthopedic patients
+Rockwood has provided comprehensive care for orthopedic patients

-of all ages.
-The surgeons specialize in the repair of
+of all ages since 1951.
+Our surgeons specialize in the repair of

 diseased, injured or arthritic bones, joints and spine as well as

 care of fractures and dislocations.
-They use progressive medical and
+They use progressive medical

 When surgery is indicated, new arthroscopic techniques greatly